 Despite the loss of the ScR allocation of Class 25's they were still frequent visitors to Glasgow, 25224 worked the 17.30 Glasgow - Carlisle on October 20th & 21st.
 More normal power for these services over the GSW featured eth equipped Class 47's.

 On November 25th the Prince & Princess of Wales travelled from Euston to Central Wales by Royal Train.
 From Shrewsbury to Aberdovey/Towyn 25259 & 25278 were in charge, with 25044 on standby.
 Due to restrictions on Barmouth Bridge the train went no further north than Morfa Mawddach.
 An overnight stop was made at Rossett prior to the Royal party visiting Wrexham & Hawarden on 26th.
+This believed to be the last use of the Class 25s on Royal Train workings.
 Two days later 25083 made one of those unusual trips by working a Manchester - Bournemouth newspaper train throughout, and then managing to return with the empties.
 At the opposite end of the country November 30th's 13.45 Glasgow - Carlisle produced 25218.

-The withdrawal of 25093 during November was unremarkable apart from it being BR's most transferred machine to date, with twenty eight moves to its credit.
+The withdrawal of 25093 during November was unremarkable apart from it being British Rail's most transferred machine to date, with twenty eight moves to its credit.
 Following its withdrawal the honour passed to 47556 with twenty four moves.

 The 12.46FO Portsmouth - Leeds used 25224 north of Birmingham on December 3rd, the next day this machine was in charge of the 10.15 Birmingham - Norwich and 16.45 return.
 The 15.02 Manchester - Bristol parcels provided consistent work for the Class 25's although the run on December 14th was marred by the failure of 25144 at Hereford, rescue coming in the shape of 37233.